Computational audiology: Computational approaches to improving hearing devices and auditory implants

 Methods to improve rehabilitation by auditory implants include improving music perception, models of the electrode-neuron interface, and an AI based Cochlear Implant fitting assistant.

 Data-based investigations into hearing loss and tinnitus

 Online surveys processed with ML-based classification have been used to diagnose somatosensory tinnitus.
-Automated NLP techniques, unsupervised and supervised Machine Learning have been used to analyze social posts about tinnitus and analyze the heterogeneity of symptoms.
+Automated Natural Language Processing (NPL) techniques, including unsupervised and supervised Machine Learning have been used to analyze social posts about tinnitus and analyze the heterogeneity of symptoms.

 Diagnostics for hearing problems, acoustics to facilitate hearing

 Machine learning has been applied to audiometry to create flexible, efficient estimation tools that do not require excessive testing time to determine someone's individual's auditory profile.
 Similarly, machine learning based versions of other auditory tests including determining dead regions in the cochlea or equal loudness contours, have been created.

 e-Research (remote testing, online experiments, new tools and frameworks)

-Examples of e-Research tools include including the Remote Testing Wiki, the Portable Automated Rapid Testing (PART), Ecological Momentary Assessment (EMA) and the NIOSH soundlevel meter.
+Examples of e-Research tools include including the Remote Testing Wiki, the Portable Automated Rapid Testing (PART), Ecological Momentary Assessment (EMA) and the NIOSH sound level meter.
 A number of tools can be found online.